Learn the principles of technical document creation and how to make this task as simple as possible.

 Who should attend?

-This programme is suitable for engineers and non-engineers at all levels but is particularly useful for those new to report writing in a business context.
+Engineers and non-engineers at all levels, but is particularly useful for those new to report writing in a business context.

 How will I benefit?